Aughol/CTF-Workshop/linux_install.md

 1. Select *New* up at the top-left.
 2. Name it whatever you want, but there's no auto-detect for "Kali."
 3. Select *Linux* from the first drop-down list, then *Debian* from the second.
 Click *Next*.
-4. On this screen, you'll allocate RAM for the VM. *1GB is the absolute minimum, but it is reccomended to allocate 2GB to 4GB if you can*.
+4. On this screen, you'll allocate RAM for the VM. *1GB is the absolute minimum, but it is recommended to allocate 2GB to 4GB if you can*.
 Click *Next*.
 5. This screen allows you to decide if you want to allocate Hard Drive space via a Virtual Hard Drive.
 Select *Create a Virtual Hard Disk Now*, then click *Create*.
 6. Select *VDI (VirtualBox Disk Image)*, then *Next*.
 7. If you want slightly better performance, select *Fixed Size*.
 Otherwise, leave it at *Dynamically Allocated*.
 Click *Next*.
-8. Adjust the slider to the amount of hard drive space you want the VM to have. *You must have at least 10GB, though 20GB is reccomended.* Click *Create*.
+8. Adjust the slider to the amount of hard drive space you want the VM to have. *You must have at least 10GB, though 20GB is recommended.* Click *Create*.

 ##### Installing the OS on the Virtual Machine